rafaeldamiam/challenge-rust-simple-calculator/README.md

 In this case, my application is already builded, so you can only access 'target/debug' folder and execute the binary, or use the command bellow:

 `./target/debug/calculator`

+Install cargo-watch to automatize the compilation process while you are coding:

+`cargo install cargo-watch`

+Then, must you run the command bellow and your code you be compiled and executed after each save you do in your 'main.rs' file:

+`cargo watch -x run`